atomist/sdm-pack-analysis/README.md

 when necessary and not serialized to JSON, so it can specify functions and delivery goals.

+Analysis and interpretation is designed to be extensible.
+Additional "scanners" and "interpreters" can be added wtihout affecting existing capabilities.

+Two additional concepts are principally relevant to offline use, to classify projects and provide a basis for project querying:

+- _Seed analysis_: The ability to use multiple `TransformRecipeContributor` implementations to contribute parameters and transforms that can enable any project to be used as a seed.
+This "contribution" model ensures that we avoid the Cartesian product problem with seeds: E.g. if we care about AWS Lambda and Kubernetes, Node and Spring, we don't need 4 distinct generators (Lambda/Node, Lambda/Spring, Kube/Node and Kube/Spring), but can use one "universal" generator that applies whichever contributions are relevant to the current seed.
+- _Project scoring_: The ability to attach scores to an interpretation for various dimensions of a project, and to calculate a weighted composite score based on individual scores.

+Seed analysis is only performed when a project analysis is performed with the `full` option flag set to true.
+Scanner registrations that return technology elements can also specify whether or not they should fire depending on the invocation options.
+This is important for scanners that are expensive, such as calculation of the number of lines of code in a repository, which requires reading every file.
+Typically, such analyses are performed only infrequently, and persisted for future use.

 ## Getting started

 See the [Developer Quick Start][atomist-quick] to jump straight to